GlenRoarke/Bioinformatics_Project/README.md

 ## Getting started

+The analysis work is unavailable pending future publication.

+Currently the reusable programs i developed for data manipulation to improve repeatability of the bioinformatic pipeline have been included.

-Markdown files exist for R code used in this project, providing examples of multivariate analysis such as PCA , complex heatmaps and correlations.
+Pending publication, Markdown files exist for R code used in this project, providing examples of multivariate analysis such as PCA , complex heatmaps and correlations.

 This analysis used patient information so no raw data is available to ensure privacy.